 Portal can be loaded as an executable file or can be run as a web application (more details on Github).
 Once Portal is successfully initialized, we'll want to load in our model.
 If you've downloaded your model locally, all you need to do is to entire the folder path.
 If you've trained your model on Datature Nexus, you'll also be able to enter in your model key (from the artifacts page) as well as your project secret (from your account settings page).

 Once we've loaded in our model, we'll go ahead and load in sample images and videos from our 'test' dataset.
 Selecting Analyze on Portal initiates our loaded model to run an inference on the current asset to return any objects which we have labeled.
 There are a ton of other cool features on Portal like Confidence Thresholds, IoU, Class Filtering and Bulk Analysis, so head on over to our article Inspect Model Inferences on Images and Videos with Portal

 Now that you've trained and visualized your model, it's time to improve on those edge cases you've identified like blue or black masks by adding more of such examples to our dataset.
 In addition, a simple analysis on our projects overview page also shows that there is a high class imbalance between the 3 classes and a possible improvement as a next step would be adding more data consisting of those classes.

 And there we go!
 That concludes our tutorial on training a face mask detection model in under 20 minutes for you!

-What are going to build?
+What are you going to build?

 Now that you've seen the capabilities of the Datature and Portal platform, it's time to apply it to your own industry's use case!
 We've seen how some of Datature's users have developed computer vision use cases from defect detection models to automate assessment and grading fruits in their factories, to developing human traffic counters in retail stores.